Alabama Survives in Win vs. Mississippi State Behind Calvin Ridley Heroics

 This is the kind of game that Mississippi State needs to win if it wants to take a leap in the SEC and national spotlight.
 The Bulldogs were at home with a lead in the fourth quarter and couldn't close it out.

 That's a testament to the depth and talent Saban builds with his roster every year at Alabama.
-Hurts didn't have his best statistical game, going 10-of-19 for 242 yards, but he made the play at the end to win.
+Hurts didn't have his best statistical game, as he went 10-of-19 for 242 yards, but he made the play at the end to win.

 Victories like this are why Alabama is in the playoff mix every year.
 It will have essentially a practice game next week against Mercer before it closes the regular season against Auburn to determine the SEC West champion.